yuvrajprajapatii/observer-project/README.md

 ## License

-This project is licensed under the MIT licence.
+This project is licensed under the MIT license.

-See the [LICENCE] file for the complete terms and conditions.
+See the [LICENSE](LICENSE) file for the complete terms and conditions.

 Copyright © 2025 Yuvraj Prajapati